meghashyamc/first-practice-projects-go/README.md

 # goLangPractice
 Practice project in Golang to read and process employee data from JSON file

-* The following functions are supported.

 * Run the file (go run main.go).
 * Employee data is read from the json file.

+* The following commands are supported.

 <b>LIST</b>
 * list all : lists names of all employees in the json file